 2. Kinesthetic means movement.
 Adding movement and activity to a concept truly incorporates the whole body into learning.
 When we engage the body, we form new pathways in the brain to improve our memory.
 Clap out math facts or make songs out of them.
 Draw facts and figures on the concrete with sidewalk chalk and jump on the number as it’s called out.
 This works great with number lines and rounding.
 Draw a huge number line on the sidewalk and call out a number.
 Your child can then jump toward the 0, 5, or 10.

 The Special Needs SCHOOL Survival Guide answers ALL of your questions about school and special needs.
 All of your questions answered with hundreds of helpful tips to use immediately.

 3. When your child shows worry and stress, practice relaxation techniques.
 Use visuals such as The Alert Program/How Does Your Engine Run or create your own worry chart similar to the pain chart used at the doctor’s office/hospitals.
 Any time you give a child an avenue to express her feelings, you are encouraging her to take control and have ownership of the situation.
 Talk about taking deep breaths before homework or a math test at school.

 Does your child have difficulty lining numbers up for long division, math, or subtraction problems?
 Does she have a learning disorder in reading or writing?
 Read our post about dyscalculia here.

 4. Practice in the real world.
+This helps with generalizing skills learned in therapy and at home.
 Let your child pay after a shopping trip.
 Talk about the family budget and spending.
 Even smaller children can get involved.
 Give them a dollar or specified amount to spend in a store.
 They must choose items that fit within the amount.
 Cooking involves math when measuring and cutting.
 Many of our daily activities use math concepts so involving kids in daily life as much as possible is always a great idea.

 Any more ideas to help kids who get math anxiety?
 Let us know……….